 - to point to

-s and inheriting from those prototypes, and thus forming a chain.
+prototypes and inheriting from those prototypes, and thus forming a chain.
 This kind of inheritance using prototypes is hence named as Prototypal inheritance.
 JavaScript figures out which properties exist (or do not exist) on the object and starts traversing the chain to find the property or function.

 Note: